-82. Iceland was concerned over reports of growing instances of religious violence and failures to investigate attacks based on national, racial, and religious hatred.
+82. Iceland was concerned about reports of growing instances of religious violence and failure to investigate attacks based on national, racial and religious hatred.

-83. India welcomed the recent signing of ICESCR and noted the positive steps to ensure free and fair elections in 2015.
+83. India welcomed the recent signing of the International Covenant on Economic, Social and Cultural Rights and noted the positive steps to ensure free and fair elections in 2015.

-84. Malaysia noted the challenges in ensuring equal rights of various ethnic minorities in the country.
+84. Malaysia noted the challenges in ensuring the equal rights of various ethnic minorities in the country.